ct-Open-Source/ct-Smart-Home/README.md

 —————————————————————————————
 Usage:
-start.sh update – to update this copy of the repo start.sh start – run all containers start.sh stop – stop all containers start.sh data – set up the data folder needed for the containers, but run none of them.
+start.sh update – to update this copy of the repo start.sh fix – correct the permissions in the data folder start.sh start – run all containers start.sh stop – stop all containers start.sh data – set up the data folder needed for the containers, but run none of them.
 Useful for personalized setups.